smallwins/blog.begin.com/src/views/posts/2020-03-05-new-at-begin-add-and-manage-routes-via-manifest-file.md

 published: 'March 05, 2020'
 ---

-# New at Begin: add and manage routes via manifest file

 ![arc24](arc24.png)

 We’ve got some pretty big news for how you build apps on Begin: **it’s finally possible to add and remove your app’s routes entirely via manifest file.**